ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

         if Object.IsValid(obj) and obj:IsA("Player") and players[obj.id] ~= nil and players[obj.id].inRace then

-            -- Update the "players" table with the finihed time.
+            -- Update the "players" table with the finished time.

             players[obj.id].finishTime = time()